wonderlic/swagger-validation/README.md

 ```

-## Functionality outside of swagger specification
+## Functionality outside of Swagger specification

 swagger-validation adheres to the official swagger specification, but does provide non-specification defined
 functionality to allow additional validation / ease that the swagger specification doesn't support.